Academics

 Our approach to teaching Kindergarten through Fourth grade is firmly rooted in our philosophy that students thrive when they are invested in finding answers to their own questions.
 Our teachers use the Responsive Classrooms Approach to teaching and classroom management, which is student-centered and focused on social and emotional learning.
 Our classroom communities are joyful, energizing, and safe for students to discover themselves and grow.

-We use a balanced literacy approach, which recognizes the need for both direct teaching of reading skills, as well as participation in activities that build comprehension and meaning.
 Students read and write in a variety of genres each year, both independently and in partnerships and groups.
 Beginning in the earliest years, teachers introduce and model a skill, like looking for clues about reading dialogue with expression.
 Students work together in small groups and then gather as a whole class to reflect on what they’ve learned.
 New literacy skills and challenges build on earlier ones, and students expand their vocabulary, grammar, and background knowledge as they read and write.
 Our use of the Fundations curriculum ensures students are not left behind in critical decoding and phonological skills.
+Teachers employ methodology from the science of reading, including The Writing Revolution, Morpheme Magic, Heggerty, and others.

 At the Co-op School, math means: